-Use the following Catholic Confirmation symbols as clip art for students who are studying for Confirmation or to teach little ones about the Holy Spirit and Pentecost.
+You'll love the following Catholic Confirmation symbols for Confirmation or to teach little ones about the Holy Spirit and Pentecost.
 You can also click on the images below for free coloring sheets to print your own custom coloring book for younger students who are learning about the sacrament of Confirmation.

 The Holy Ghost is a spirit so He is tricky for some children to imagine, so the Catholic church has always used symbols to teach about Him.
 Here's an example.